brunooborges/clone-olx-react/README.md

 Projeto em React de um clone inspirado na OLX, com uso de API para criação de usuários e anúncios.

+React Project of a clone inspired by OLX, using API to create users and ads.

 ## Available Scripts

 In the project directory, you can run: